264 pages | 6 x 9 | 2 illus.

 Dice, Cards, Wheels embraces the tremendous breadth of French history and emerges as a broad-ranging study of the different forms of gambling, from the dice games of the Middle Ages to the digital slot machines of the twenty-first century, and what those games tell us about French culture and history.

 Thomas M. Kavanagh is Professor of French at Yale University.
-Among his previous books is Esthetics of the Moment: Literature and Art in the French Enlightenment.
+Among his previous books is Esthetics of the Moment: Literature and Art in the French Enlightenment, also available from the University of Pennsylvania Press.